 In 2001, after an examination of the needs of members and the shape the collection had organically taken over the library’s 180-year history, it became clear that in a city of major research libraries and special collections, the Mercantile Library could carve out a space as a home for fiction.
 With this decision, the acquisitions committee began to focus increasingly on strengthening what was already a strong fiction collection while also augmenting the mystery and suspense collection, which contained many first editions and rare early mysteries.
 Book groups focused on fiction became a mainstay and the Proust Society, founded by Harold Augenbraum, who was director at the time, attracted new members and created energy and enthusiasm that swept into other programs.
 Under Augenbraum, the library regained the firm financial footing it had lost in the early 1980s and began to be known for its strong literary programming.

 These awards are all part of an effort to bring national recognition to the art of fiction and to respond to changing conditions in the country at large.
 The art and business of fiction were clearly facing enormous challenges in America when the library made the decision to become a Center for Fiction.
 A 2004 National Endowment for the Arts report on the state of reading in America, entitled Reading at Risk, found that the reading of fiction had declined significantly and that fewer than half of American adults were reading novels or short stories of any kind.
 As a consequence, publishers were less willing to take risks, especially with literary fiction.
-Only thirteen percent of the books published in the United States in 2005 were fiction, and most of the novels that were published were not generating sufficient profit for their publishers to afford an appropriate marketing program.
+On average, only thirteen percent of the books published in the United States were fiction.
 In addition to these publishing woes, cable television, the Internet, Ipods, Netflix, and streaming video sites such as YouTube were all competing for readers’ attention.
 While the Library’s membership continued to be composed of devoted readers, it seemed clear to the Board that a non-profit literary center that could become a constructive advocate for Fiction in the United States was very much needed.